What is a Concussion?

 If a concussion is left untreated, they can slow down growth in young children, and bring on early dementia for older patients.
 Fortunately, the physical therapy field is constantly discovering new ways to help patients suffering from long-term concussion complications.

-If you believe you have suffered a concussion, please contact Moon Physical Therapy in Honolulu, Mililani, and Kailua immediately, so we can do a thorough exam and get you on a recovery plan.
+If you believe you have suffered a concussion, please contact Moon Physical Therapy in Mililani and Kailua immediately, so we can do a thorough exam and get you on a recovery plan.